 For individuals who are pronein developing visibly dark under eyes, Dr. Sylvia’s Dark Circles No More is an under eye treatment serum that helps lighten the accumulation of melanin and slow down the release of heme, a constituent of hemoglobin that gives the under eyes its bluish-purplish appearance.
 Dark Circles No More also strengthens the capillaries under the eyes and reactivates microcirculation to minimize the congestion of blood vessels.

-Fillers, Botox and Thread Lift – When there’s more Than Dark Circles
+Fillers, Botulinum Toxin (or more commonly known as Botox) and Thread Lift – When there’s more Than Dark Circles

 Sometimes, dark under eyes are made worse by tear troughs, those hollow spaces that are caused more by loss of volume and change in bone structure that is typical as one ages.